nghiant3223/handbook/dev/kafka/concept.md

 ### Polling

-- Consumers make polling to parititon to check whether they have messages to receive
+- Consumers make polling to parititon to check whether they have messages to receive (it retrieves messages starting from the latest commit offset)
 - Consumers must keep polling Kafka or they will be considered dead and the partitions they are consuming will be handed to another consumer in the group to continue consuming
 - Method `poll` takes a timeout parameter.
 It specifies how long it will take `poll` to return, with or without data.
 It also means that how fast do you want to return control to the thread that does the polling